Linerre/Eloquent-JavaScript/README.md

 ## Complaints
 ### Few Comments
-The author tends to explain her code, not by using `javascript` comments, through text right under a piece of code.
-This works most of the time, yet will be more helpful if line comments is added to it.
+The author tends to explain her code not by using `javascript` comments but through text right under a piece of code.
+This works most of the time, yet it would be more helpful if line comments are added to the code block.
 ### Chapter 8 Errors and Exceptions
 In this chapter the author suddenly started using `.prompt()` method, which, if memory serves, has never appeared in previous chapters.
 This confuses me a lot!